calebv2/SCTool-Tracker/README.md

 ## Overview

 SCTool Tracker is an application for Star Citizen that monitors the game's log file to track and record player kills and deaths.
+7. **Twitch Integration (twitch_integration.py)**: Handles Twitch authentication, chat messaging, and clip creation
+8. **Game Overlay System (overlay.py)**: Advanced overlay system with 5 display modes, global hotkeys, and real-time statistics
+9. **Profile System (fetch.py)**: Retrieves player profiles and avatar images from RSI website
+10. **Responsive UI (responsive_ui.py)**: Handles high-DPI display scaling and responsive interface elements
-This tool provides real-time notifications about combat events and sends this data to the SCTool API to maintain your combat statistics.
+11. **Utility Functions (utlity.py)**: Common utilities and helper functions for UI and configuration tool provides real-time notifications about combat events and sends this data to the SCTool API to maintain your combat statistics.
 The current version is 4.6.

 ## How It Works